juldebar/R_Metadata/README.md

 # Main scripts

-Once you have been able to executer the workflow with the templates and your SDI, you can customize the workflow to fit your specific needs.
+Once you have been able to execute the workflow with the templates and your SDI, you can customize the workflow to fit your specific needs.
 The most important scripts are the following
 - [write_Dublin_Core_metadata.R]() is the file in charge of processing the DCMI metadata elements to create metadata sheets (OGC in particular)
 - [write_metadata_OGC_19115_from_Dublin_Core.R]() is the file which contains functions called in [write_Dublin_Core_metadata.R]()